-In this Letter, we use this framework to investigate the properties and stability of DTC across different local dimensions $d$ of qudits.
-For spin-1 systems ($d{=}3$), we realize both period-doubled and period-tripled responses, and find that embedded subspace-selective kicks yield sharper Fourier peaks than global kicks by reducing population leakage into inactive levels.
-In spin-$3/2$ ($d{=}4$) systems, we show that the stability of the phase depends on the symmetry of the chosen subspace partition; specifically, pairings symmetry-related levels outperform contiguous pairings.
-We further show that a spin-2 ($d{=}5$) mixed trimer-doublet design supports concurrent $1/3$ and $1/2$ frequencies under a single compilation, with weights set by the initial state's support on each block.
-A concise organizing picture ties these results together: within a heating-suppressed window, the stroboscopic dynamics decompose into a carrier that locks the subharmonic frequency, a neutral component that governs the slow decay and dephasing of the subharmonic response, and a charged component that mixes time-charge sectors, thereby transferring spectral weight away from the locked subharmonic frequency.
-This perspective provides qudit-native design rules for stabilizing DTCs and enables concurrent subharmonic oscillations on multilevel platforms.
+In this Letter, we use this framework to build qudit-based DTCs across different local dimensions $d$, focusing on $d=3, 4, 5$ as representative cases, and utilize a dressed normal-form analysis~\cite{PhysRevX.7.011026,PhysRevX.10.021046} to identify the mechanisms and stability underlying their subharmonic response.
+For spin-1 systems, we realize both period-doubled and period-tripled responses, and find that embedded subspace-selective kicks yield sharper Fourier peaks than global kicks by reducing population leakage into inactive levels.
+In spin-$3/2$ systems, we show that the stability of the phase depends on the symmetry of the chosen subspace partition; specifically, pairings symmetry-related levels outperform contiguous pairings.
+We further show that a spin-2 mixed trimer-doublet design supports concurrent $1/3$ and $1/2$ frequencies within a unified drive, with weights set by the initial state's support on each block.
+These findings provide a hardware-efficient, qudit-native framework for constructing stable qudit-based DTCs and enables concurrent subharmonic oscillations on multilevel platforms.